 - Your list size does not tell you if you are a good person, or if you are worthy of the best things in life.

-- People who don’t opt-in in are not rejecting you personally; they’re probably just getting too much email and want to cut back, or they’re not interested in the topic any longer.
+- People who don’t opt-in or who unsubscribe are not rejecting you personally; they’re probably just getting too much email and want to cut back, or they’re not interested in the topic any longer.

 - People who DO optin are saying, “Yes, I like what you have to say and would like more of it.”